MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-extension-packages.md

 ## Automated testing with WebDriver

-With WebDriver, you can programatically sideload your extension, enabling automated testing for extensions when Edge is launched in WebDriver mode.
-Setting up automated tests can prove helpful for extensions that manipulate content on a page, and varifying that the correct behavior is exhibited.
+As of the Anniversary Update, you can programatically sideload your extension in Edge with WebDriver, enabling automated testing of extensions when Edge is launched in WebDriver mode.
+This will allow you to set up automated tests for any extension that manipulates content on a page and verify that the correct behavior is exhibited.

-The Windows 10 Creator Update is the first step towards establishing end to end WebDriver testing of extensions by enabling the testing of content/background scripts and the [`browseraction.onclicked`](https://developer.mozilla.org/Add-ons/WebExtensions/API/browserAction/onClicked) event.

-> [!NOTE]
-> WebDriver support for [browserAction](https://developer.mozilla.org/Add-ons/WebExtensions/API/browserAction) popup testing is currently in development.

-To sideload your extension for automated testing, you'll need to store your extension's folder under `localappdata/packages/<myapppackage>/localstate`.
-Once your extension is in local state, you'll need to create an [`EdgeOptions`](https://seleniumhq.github.io/selenium/docs/api/dotnet/html/T_OpenQA_Selenium_Edge_EdgeOptions.htm) object and pass an array of absolute paths.
+To sideload your extension for automated testing, you'll need to store your extension's folder under `%LOCALAPPDATA%\Packages\Microsoft.MicrosoftEdge_8wekyb3d8bbwe\LocalState\`.
+Once your extension is in the `LocalState` directory, you'll need to create an [`EdgeOptions`](https://seleniumhq.github.io/selenium/docs/api/dotnet/html/T_OpenQA_Selenium_Edge_EdgeOptions.htm) object, and add the `extensionPaths` capability to it.
+The value of this capability is an array of absolute paths to the extensions (in the `LocalState` directory) you wish to have side loaded when Edge starts in WebDriver mode.

-To see code on a way to automate sideloading an extension, check out the following [sample](https://github.com/scottlow/Ignite2016/blob/master/Ignite%202016%20WebDriver%20Demo/IgniteWebDriverDemo/Program.cs).
+Check out the following [C# file](https://github.com/scottlow/Ignite2016/blob/master/Ignite%202016%20WebDriver%20Demo/IgniteWebDriverDemo/Program.cs) for a complete sample on side loading extensions in Edge with WebDriver.